 Horatio Gates arrived in Albany on 18 August to reassume command of the American’s Northern Department.
 Fired three months earlier, Gates was reinstated by Congress after Philip Schuyler’s surrender of Fort Ticonderoga.
 Gates’s force comprised both regular forces and militiamen.
 Washington also dispatched Colonel Daniel Morgan’s Virginia riflemen to augment his force.
 Anticipating the British advance, American forces established a strong defensive position at Bemis Heights, south of Saratoga and the village of Stillwater, under the direction of Thaddeus Kościuszko.

 Avoiding a frontal assault against an entrenched enemy, Burgoyne attempted to flank Gates’s left.
 American forces met the British advance at Freeman’s Farm on 19 September, repulsing multiple bayonet charges.
 According to the song, American forces withdraw due to nightfall.
 In reality, British reinforcements threatened to collapse the American flank.
 Despite their retrograde, the Americans inflicted nearly 600 casualties.
 Riflemen proved particularly effective in these circumstances.
 As Burgoyne recalled after the battle, “there was seldom a minute’s interval of smoke in any part of our line without officers being taken off by a single shot.”

 On October 7, Burgoyne again ordered an advance to determine the Americans’ defensive array and gather much-needed provisions.
-American forces, led by Arnold, secured a decisive victory, collapsing Burgoyne’s right flank.
+American forces led by Arnold secured a decisive victory, collapsing Burgoyne’s right flank.
 In the attack, Arnold was shot in the leg and crushed by his wounded horse.
-The British suffered nearly nine hundrd casualties, including Major General Simon Fraser, who was mortally wounded by a colonial rifleman.
+The British suffered nearly nine hundred casualties, including Major General Simon Fraser, who was mortally wounded by a colonial rifleman.
 Holding an untenable position, Burgoyne withdrew his whole remaining army north to the village of Saratoga.

 Gates pursued Burgoyne as New Hampshire militia units sealed off his escape by seizing the northern river crossing and the road to Fort Edward.
 Surrounded and with little hope of relief from New York City, Burgoyne surrendered his 6,000-man army.
 The Saratoga campaign had far-reaching impacts.
 The British failed to sever New England from the rest of the colonies and win a decisive campaign that might have brought them victory in the war.
 The Americans meanwhile gained inspiration and confidence from their victory and, most importantly, made their prospects seem promising enough that France finally agreed to enter a military alliance with the United States.